 What to look for in a commercial espresso machine

 We’ve broken it down into what we think are some of the most important factors to consider when choosing a machine.

 Click below to jump to key sections of this article:

 - Buy, Lease or ‘On Loan’.
 What are the options?

 - How Much Does A Commercial Coffee Machine Cost?

 - Our Recommendations

-There are two main choices when it comes to capacity – heat exchange or multi boiler.
+There are two main types of commercial espresso machine – heat exchange or multi boiler.

 The Wega Polaris is an example of a heat exchange machine.
 Pic: CWE